ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 The ``Person`` class above declares 3 instance variables: name, email, and phoneNumber.
 These are things that you might need to know about a person.
 They are declared at the top of the class and they exist inside the { } of the class.
 The methods of the class share the instance variables.
 They can access and use them.

 **Object-oriented Programming** stresses **data encapsulation** where  the data (instance variables) and the code acting on the data (methods) are wrapped together into a single unit and the implementation details are hidden.
 The data is protected from harm by being kept private.
-Anything outside the class can only interact with the public methods and cannot interact directly with the private data.
+Anything outside the class can only interact with the public methods and cannot interact directly with the private instance variables.
 Each time you create a Person object, a new object like the following is created with its own copy of the data and methods.

 .. figure:: Figures/PersonClass.png
     :width: 250px